Mercury Cyclone: 1970 Cyclone GT

 For the sporting gentleman that placed more emphasis in style than speed, there was the Cyclone GT.
 The basic package offered comfort weave bucket seats, full-length console, twin racing mirrors, integrated hood scoop that could be made functional for optional ram air induction, hide-away headlights, three pod tail lights and unique lower-body line trim.
-The cost of all of this style was the having a 351 Cleveland big block with 2-barrel carburetor and a three-speed manual transmission as standard fare.
+The cost of all of this style was the having a small block 351 Cleveland with 2-barrel carburetor and a three-speed manual transmission as standard fare.
 However, there were options, and they were good ones.
-The 4-barrel version of the Cleveland small block followed by a set of 429 cid big blocks up to the Super Cobra Jet and the Drag Pak plus a four-speed transmission and a selection of automatics.
+The 4-barrel version of the Cleveland small block followed by a set of 429 CID big blocks up to the Super Cobra Jet and the Drag Pak plus a four-speed transmission and a selection of automatics.
 Although early sales literature shows the BOSS 429 as an option, none were actually built.
-An oddity with the GT was the Action Special Package, for which 933 buyers pulled the trigger.
-Most notable about the package was the loss of the comfort weave buckets in favor of a spectrum stripe bench seat.
+An oddity with the GT was the Action Special Equipment Package, for which 953 buyers pulled the trigger.
+The package included deluxe wheel covers, white sidewall tires, a vinyl roof, and most notably a bench seat replacing the standard bucket seats, all for about a $15.60 credit.

 1971

-In 1971, the Cyclone had some minor styling updates; most noticeable was center section of the grill received a larger ring in the gun site with the GT receiving a unique badge.
+For 1971 the Cyclone was marketed as the Mercury Montego Cyclone.
+It had some minor styling updates; most noticeable was center section of the grill received a larger ring in the gun sight with the GT receiving a unique badge.
 The Spoiler received a revised stripe package, and the rear spoiler was painted flat black, and the Base Cyclone now had the integrated hood scoop like the GT and Spoiler.
 Under the hood things were different as well.
 Gone was the Super Cobra Jet and Drag Pak options, and the base engine for the Base and Spoiler became the M code 351 Cleveland with 4-barrel carburetor.
 For the Spoiler, Ram Air also became option as opposed to part of the package for 1970.
 Beyond minor changes in the color palette and available options, the 1971 Cyclone line was a carry over from 1970.
 The Cyclone competed for buyers at Lincoln-Mercury dealerships in the performance coupe segment when it was decided to offer the De Tomaso Pantera exotic sports car beginning in 1971.